icopy-site/awesome-cn/docs/awesome/awesome-micropython.md

 #### DNS

+* [aiodns](https://github.com/vshymanskyy/aiodns) - A small, versatile DNS client that provides an async version of `getaddrinfo` and works with any connectivity.
 * [ICantBelieveItsNotDNS](https://github.com/yschaeff/ICantBelieveItsNotDNS) - "I Can't Believe It's Not DNS!"
 (ICBIND) is an authoritative DNS server for the ESP8266 written in MicroPython.
 * [MicroDNSSrv](https://github.com/jczic/MicroDNSSrv) - A micro DNS server for MicroPython to simply respond to A queries on multi-domains with or without wildcards (used on Pycom modules & ESP32).
 * [tinydns](https://github.com/belyalov/tinydns) - Very simple DNS async server for MicroPython.